The Scanning Code of Practice (SCOP), also known as the Scanner Price Accuracy Code, may sound like legal jargon, but it is far from the truth.

-Keep An Eye On Scanned Prices
+Keep An Eye On Scanned Prices At The Cash Register

-My reaction is to jump up and down in excitement!
+If I catch a pricing error at the cashier or self-checkout scanners, my initial reaction is to jump up and down in excitement!

 Now that I have your full attention, I can explain myself.

-Scanning Practice (SCOP)
+2023 Scanning Code Of Practice In Canada (SCOP)

 What is the Scanning Code of Practice?
 (SCOP)